-Valerio is currently a first year DPhil student focusing on drug delivery with particular emphasis on cell-bubble interaction under ultrasound excitation.
+Valerio is currently focusing on drug delivery with particular emphasis on cell-bubble interaction under ultrasound excitation.
 He joined BUBBL under the supervision of Professors Eleanor Stride and Constantin Coussios, upon completion of an MSc in Biomedical Engineering at the University of Oxford.
 His Masters thesis, supervised by Professor Zhanfeng Cui, focused on developing a non-invasive method of quantifying the quality of tissue-engineered scaffolds.
 Prior to Oxford, Valerio worked at the Centre for Robotics Research as part of his undergraduate studies and contributed to the development of a method to improve the stability of robotic walkers in uncertain conditions.

 Valerio is the founder of H2Ox, a project within the Oxford branch of Engineers without Borders, with the aim of employing a novel purification technology to address ionic water contamination.
 Valerio's brief professional experience includes placements within manufacturing at Ecowater Systems LLC, financial restructuring at Alvarez and Marsal, and water technologies research at Idropan Dell'Orto Depuratori.
 He has also collaborated with Minmahaw Education Foundation.

 Currently a member of Keble College, Valerio received an MSc in Biomedical Engineering from the University of Oxford, a MEng in Mechatronics and AKC from King's College London and studied abroad at the University of Hong Kong and National University of Singapore.